Facts about Belize

 Placencia has 3 ATMs, visit Atlantic Bank, Scotia Bank or Belize Bank.
 US$ are taken everywhere to the fix exchange rate.
 If traveling from Europe consider that only Belize Bank exchanges Euros.
 Opening hours of banks vary, but are typically Monday–Thursday 8–2 and Friday 8–4.

-The hotel tax is 9% (and included in the rates), and a 12.5% Goods and Services Tax (GST) is charged on meals, tours, and other purchases.
+The hotel tax is 9%, and a 12.5% Goods and Services Tax (GST) is charged on meals, tours, and other purchases.
 When departing the country by international air, even on a short hop to Flores, Guatemala, you'll pay US$39.25 departure tax and fees.
 This must be paid in US$ or by credit card.
 However, most international airlines include the departure tax in the airline ticket price.
 When leaving Belize by land to either Guatemala or Mexico, there's a border exit fee of BZ$30, plus a conservation fee of BZ$7.50.
 This may be paid in either U.S. dollars or Belize dollars, but not by credit card.

 Belize restaurants rarely add a service charge, so in better restaurants tip 10%–15% of the total bill.